Naila-Srivastava/Variant_Calling-WES-RareDisease/README.md

 # Variant Calling Pipeline for WES in Rare Disease

+_Rare disease genomics with WES: from raw FASTQ to annotated variants_

 ### Project Overview

-This repository contains a **bioinformatics pipeline** for performing **variant calling** on Whole Exome Sequencing (WES) data from a **neonate affected by MOPD-II (a rare genetic disorder)**.
+An end-to-end **bioinformatics variant calling pipeline** for **Whole Exome Sequencing (WES) data** in **rare disease genomics**, demonstrated using a **MOPD-II neonate** case study.
+The WES analysis uncovers pathogenic variants in targeted rare diseases.
 The workflow demonstrates how to process raw sequencing reads, perform quality control, align to a reference genome, call variants, annotate and visualise them and generate summary reports.

-This project highlights how WES analysis can uncover pathogenic variants in rare diseases.
 Such workflows are critical in clinical genomics, where rapid, reproducible pipelines can directly impact diagnosis and treatment.

-The pipeline is designed as a **generalizable workflow** for studying **rare disease genomics**, with MOPD-II used as a case study.

 ---